fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Two_Database/README.md

 * item_stock
 * manufactures

-by designing this table, different teams can perform different functions
+By designing this table, different teams can perform different functions

 logistic team: